From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ1: Quality and Diversity of the RegressionBug4APR Benchmark

 We further analyze the patches that utilize the \textit{revert to previous statement} operator.
-In our dataset, there are 13 regression bugs that were patched by humans using only this repair operator.
+In our dataset, there are \firstrevision{17} regression bugs that were patched by humans using only this repair operator.
 Additionally, we analyze these patches to identify the repair operators that humans would have employed if the revert operator had not been applied.
 Figure~\ref{fig:examineRevert} illustrates all the repair operators used by humans to address these bugs.
-In total, 102 repair operators were employed to fix these 13 bugs, accounting for 29.74\% of the total operators used across all bugs.
+In total, \firstrevision{114} repair operators were employed to fix these \firstrevision{17} bugs, accounting for \firstrevision{17.81\%} of the total operators used across all bugs.
 This underscores the importance of recognizing this pattern in addressing regression bugs effectively.

 Figure~\ref{fig:operatorPerPatch} presents the distribution of the number of repair operators per patch.
-The whiskers and outliers indicate that the data spans from around 1 (lower whisker) to 12 (outlier), with at least one patch having a significantly higher number of repair operators compared to the majority.
-The median (highlighted in red) appears to be around 3, while the box extends from approximately 1 to 5, indicating that the middle 50\% of the data lies within this range.
-The distribution of the number of repair operators per patch is skewed to the right, with a few patches exhibiting a much higher number of operators than the majority.
+The whiskers and outliers indicate that the data spans from 1 (lower whisker) to \firstrevision{9} (upper whisker), with several outliers reaching up to \firstrevision{15}.
+The median (highlighted in \firstrevision{orange}) is \firstrevision{3}, while the box extends from \firstrevision{2} to \firstrevision{5}, indicating that the middle 50\% of the data lies within this range.
+The distribution is skewed to the right, with a few patches exhibiting a much higher number of operators than the majority.

 Overall, the results highlight the diversity of repair operators required to fix bugs in our dataset.
-Compared with Defects4J~\cite{sobreira2018dissection}, the \textit{Loop Removal} and \textit{Object Instantiation Modification} operators are absent from our benchmark.
+Compared with Defects4J~\cite{sobreira2018dissection}, \firstrevision{our benchmark covers all repair operators observed in Defects4J}.
 Notably, for \textit{Local} regression bugs, the \textit{Revert to Previous Statement} operator proves effective.
 Furthermore, a substantial portion of the patches involve the application of multiple repair operators, indicating the non-trivial nature of many fixes.

-These results demonstrate that \textsc{RegMiner4APR} captures a wide range of patch sizes and scopes.
+These results demonstrate that \textsc{RegressionBug4APR} captures a wide range of patch sizes and scopes.
 With several patches exhibiting distinctive regression-fixing patterns, the dataset includes both representative and challenging edge cases that are rarely addressed by existing tools.
-This diversity makes \textsc{RegMiner4APR} a valuable benchmark for evaluating and advancing automated program repair techniques.
+This diversity makes \textsc{RegressionBug4APR} a valuable benchmark for evaluating and advancing automated program repair techniques.